ibm-cloud-architecture/refarch-kc/docs/demo/readme.md

 This demo script is using the localhost deployment with a mapping of the host name kcsolution to localhost defined in the `/etc/hosts` file.
 For IBM Cloud change the hostname accordingly.

-Here is how to execute the business process step by step:
+Here is how to execute the business process step by step using the demonstration APIs and some scripts.

+## Pre-requisites

+Set the following IP address - hostname mapping:

+* Hostname `kcsolution` to map to localhost when running on local computer
+*

 ## Step 1: Manufacturer create an order:

 * Go to the http://kcsolution:3110 URL to access the demonstration home page:

 ![kc-home](kc-home.png)